tosi-n/Twitter-Airline-Sentiment-Analysis-with-Deep-learning/README.md

 <div class="danger">
-As seen above, the deep learning pre-trained model developed by fastai enable the rapid sentiment analysis of the task as it provide a fast pipeline which does most of the deep learning process behind the scene and produces a very efficient result.
+As seen above, the deep learning pre-trained model developed by fastai enables the rapid sentiment analysis of the task as it provides a fast pipeline which does most of the deep learning process behind the scene and produces a very efficient result.
 </div>